vitkuz/ai-agents-workforce-demo/readme.md

    ```

 ### Usage:
-Go to src/index.js and change initial task request, change system prompts as you wish, create chatPGT chain of prompts to complete your task
+Go to `src/scenarios`, duplicate `social-media-marketing-campaign.js` and change initial task request, change system prompts as you wish, create chatPGT chain of prompts to complete your own task